Employer of Record

 Social Tax Allowances

-Employers have the discretion to apply a single type of social tax allowance per employee, selecting the most advantageous option based on specific circumstances.
-These allowances are intended to alleviate employment costs for categories such as jobseekers, mothers with three or more young children, individuals with reduced work capacity, and researchers.
+Employers may apply certain social contribution tax allowances where the legal conditions are met.
+These are intended to alleviate employment costs for categories such as jobseekers, mothers with young children, individuals with reduced work capacity, and certain researchers.
 The eligibility and amount of these allowances hinge on the employee’s situation.

 Social Security Contributions for Foreign Nationals

 Determining the applicability of Hungarian social security contributions to foreign nationals necessitates careful review of both local regulations and international agreements.
-Generally, foreign nationals are subject to Hungarian social charges under the following circumstances:
+Generally, foreign nationals may be subject to Hungarian social charges where Hungarian social security legislation applies, unless EU coordination rules or an applicable social security treaty provide otherwise.

 Payroll in Hungary